A PIONEER ADVENTURE COMPANY ...

 Best Season: Spring and Autumn

-02 April Day 02: Free day in Kathmandu, preparation for Expedition.
+02 April - Day 02: Free day in Kathmandu, preparation and briefing about trip at evening.

-06 April Day 06: Namche Bazar rest day for acclimatization and explore around.
+06 April - Day 06: Namche Bazar rest day for acclimatization and explore around.
+O/N at Teahouse Lodge.

-26 May Day 57: Cleaning Base Camp and back pack.
+26 May - Day 57: Cleaning Base Camp and back pack.
+O/N at Camping.

-30 May Day 61: Namche Bazar – Lukla and transfer to Teahouse Lodge.
+30 May - Day 61: Namche Bazar – Lukla Bazar and transfer to Teahouse Lodge.

-03 June Day 65: Last minute, transfer to airport for your onward journey.
+03 June - Day 65: Last minute, transfer to airport for your onward journey.
+Final Departure.

 Autumn Itinerary